G-ram/HAWK/README.md

 ### 3.2 Storage Scope

 The visibility of an identifier and liftetime of a variable's storage depends on where a variable is initialized.
-If a variable is initialized within a *BEGIN* or *END* block, it is a global variable.
+If a variable is initialized within the outer level of a *BEGIN* or *END* block, it is a global variable.
 A global variable can be accessed by any part of the program below the global variable's initialization.
-It's storage stays alive throughout the entire execution of the program.
+Its storage stays alive throughout the entire execution of the program.

 If a variable is initialized within any block other than a *BEGIN* or *END* block, it is a local variable.
 A local variable can be accessed within the scope it is initialized, at or below its initialization.
 Its storage will be destroyed at the end of the scope.

 ### 3.3 Basic Types

-There are four basic types in HAWK:
+There three basic types in HAWK:

 * integer
 * double
 * string

+And one parameterized type:

-* table
+* table T

+Where T can be any type.

 Integers are 32-bit signed two's complement integer.
 Doubles are double-precision 64-bit IEEE 754 floating point.
 We will refer to doubles and integers arithmetic type.